wyne-ybanez/personal-portfolio-master/TESTING.md

 - Instead of coloring the navbar toggler to become visible.
 Instead, I initially used an icon from font awesome to show represent it and colored it.
 - This has now been changed to a Font-Awesome Icon.
 - Bug encountered where Navbar would stay sticky only until the header section has finished.
 - The navigation bar animates perfectly when scrolling down the page.
-However, this is an inconveience for mobile phones/iPad users.
+However, this is an inconvenience for mobile phones/iPad users.

 ### Navbar Debug